forguncyglobal/forguncyglobal.github.io/docs/5-working-with-forguncy-builder/7-Charts/2-Graph-click-event.md

 - Bubble
 - Paint map, Bubble map

-Here is an example of setting a click event for the graph below.
+Steps to set a click event are:

 ## Passing Values ​​(Property Setting)

 - Select the chart object and click **Change Chart Commands** on the Design tab of the **Chart Tools** contextual tab on the ribbon.
-- Set the series name, category, and value in the Click Event dialog as shown below, then click the OK button to close the dialog.
+- Set the series name, category, and value in the **Click Event** dialog, then click the OK button to close the dialog.
-- Click the Start (Debug) button from the Home tab on the ribbon to see how it works.
+- Click the **Start** (Debug) button from the **Home** tab on the ribbon to see how it works.
 When you click the graph, the series, categories, and values ​​set according to the clicked position are displayed on the page.

 ## Command

-- Create a page like the one below (named "details page" here) as a page that opens as a popup window.
-As a list view query condition, it is set to refer to the value of D2 cell.
+- Create a page that opens as a popup window.
-- Select the chart object and click Click Event on the Design tab of the Chart Tools contextual tab on the ribbon.
+- Select the Chart and click **Click Event** on the **Design** tab of the **Chart Tools** contextual tab.
-- Click the Commands... hyperlink in the Click Events dialog to open the Click Events dialog for setting commands.
+- Click the **Commands...** hyperlink in the **Click Events** dialog for setting commands.
-- Set the [Display Popup Window] command, set "detail page" as the transition destination page, "=C27" as the value to pass, and "=D2" as the transition destination cell.
+- Set the **Show Popup Window** command, set the transition destination page and transition destination cell.
-- Click the Start (Debug) button from the Home tab on the ribbon to see how it works.
+- Click the **Start** (Debug) button from the **Home** tab to see how it works.
 When you click the graph, the detailed data will be displayed in the list view on the pop-up window according to the clicked position.